-If you’ve ever lived in or visited the southern United States in late summer, you’ve probably noticed a wild plant, up to seven feet (two meters) tall, by the side of the road with thick magenta stems, wide green leaves, and distinctive purple berries.
+If you’ve ever lived in or visited the southern United States in late summer, you’ve probably noticed a wild plant, up to seven feet tall, by the side of the road with thick magenta stems, wide green leaves, and distinctive purple berries.
 The berries are arranged in clusters similar to those of a grape, but they aren’t edible.
 On the contrary, they are, like the entire plant, poisonous.

 Despite this, pokeberry (Phytolacca americana) has been used for centuries for a variety of purposes.
 These range from dye to food to medicine, with significant caveats for the last two.
 In the course of elaborating these reasons, I hope to give you reason to reconsider pokeberry and its role in nature.

 The most visible historical use of pokeberry, which was originally called pokon by Native Americans, is that of a dye.
 Shades of color ranging from purple to pink to mauve can reputedly be achieved.
 The dying process itself is somewhat involved and beyond the scope of this article, but if you attempt it, make sure that you take appropriate safety measures.
 These include gloves, face mask, good ventilation, and a separate pot which you should thereafter never use for food.

 [Before harvesting or consuming wild plants, make sure you understand considerations for use.]

 The most widespread historical use of pokeberry in the American South was in a preparation called “poke sallet” or “poke salad.”
 In some states, especially Arkansas, this was considered to be something of a delicacy.

 To make poke sallet, immature pokeberry stems should be harvested as soon as they appear in early spring, before they start to branch out or turn color.
 They should be boiled at least three times (with a change of water between each boiling) to ensure that all toxins are removed.
 Then they can be pickled and stored, much like cucumbers or asparagus.